assadounto/Portfolio_Mobile_Version/README.md

 # Portfolio_Mobile_Version

 >  This project is the Mobile Version skeleton of a final portofolio mobile version project
->  flexbox was used to place most of the secytions in place
+>  flexbox was used to place most of the sections in place

 ## Built With